scorpido74/azure-docs.nl-nl/articles/cognitive-services/Bing-Spell-Check/quickstarts/python.md

     data = {'text': example_text}
     ```

 2. Voeg de parameters voor uw aanvraag toe.
-Voeg uw markt code toe `mkt=`na.
-De markt code is het land van waaruit u de aanvraag maakt.
-Voeg ook de modus `&mode=`voor spelling controle toe.
-Modus (de `proof` meeste spelling-en grammatica fouten worden onderschept) of `spell` (de meeste spelling wordt niet zo veel grammatica fouten onderschept).
+Append your market code after `mkt=`.
+The market code is the country you make the request from.
+Also, append your spell-check mode after `&mode=`.
+Mode is either `proof` (catches most spelling/grammar errors) or `spell` (catches most spelling but not as many grammar errors).

     ```python
     params = {